-N.B.: All LOB Folder locations must end with a slash indicating, that they refer to existing directories in the file system.
+N.B.: All LOB Folder locations must end with a slash indicating that they refer to existing directories in the file system.

 The global external storage location may be specified as an absolute file:-URI.
 However, that would prevent moving the SIARD archive together with its external LOBs to a different location.
-Therefore it is recommended, to specify the external storage location relative to the directory where the SIARD archive resides, which is indicated by "../".
+Therefore, it is recommended to specify the external storage location relative to the directory where the SIARD archive resides, which is indicated by "../".
 In the example the global storage location is given as "../lobs/".
-Therefore, all external LOBs will be stored in locations relative to the folder lobs in the directory, where the SIARD archive is stored.
+Therefore, all external LOBs will be stored in locations relative to the folder lobs in the directory where the SIARD archive is stored.

 The storage location of a specific LOB column is then specified relative to the global external storage location: